 The rather dangerous road runs from the top of the Swartberg Pass to the bottom of Die Hel (otherwise known as Gamka's Kloof and Gamkaskloof).
 The road is rather dangerous and is cut-off during the rainy season when the Gamka River comes down in flood.
 This is truly a long and winding road with 201 bends.
 The expected driving time is about 2 hours.
 Drive carefully as overtaking is virtually impossible in some places.
 Make sure you’re well supplied before you travel: there is no shop, petrol station, hospital or cellphone signal.

 Do you need a 4x4 for Die Hel?

 The road is narrow and bumpy.
 Attempting it in anything but a 4x4 vehicle with high ground clearance, is a recipe for disaster.
 A spare wheel is recommended.

 When was the Die Hel road in South Africa built?

-Some road sections may require a high clearance 4WD vehicle, driven by a driver experienced in 4WD drive techniques and being familiar with backcountry conditions.
-This beautiful, secluded valley, roughly 20km long and less than 1 km wide, lies hidden in the heart of the Swartberg Mountains.
-It was inaccessible by road until 1963.
+Hidden deep within the Gamkaskloof (Die Hel) Nature Reserve, this beautiful, secluded valley, roughly 20km long and less than 1 km wide was inaccessible by road until 1962.
+The work started in March 1960 and was completed in August 1962.
 Its many streams and fertile soil once supported a community who lived there for more than 100 years in isolation.
-Also known as "Die Hel" it is shrouded in romantic notions of mythical communities lost in hidden mountain valleys.
+It is shrouded in romantic notions of mythical communities lost in hidden mountain valleys.
 Relic farms and several restored cottages remain to stimulate the romance.